Interstate 29: Interstate 31

 The portion from Fargo, North Dakota, to the Canada–US border was originally considered for designation as Interstate 31 (I-31) in 1957 for present-day I-29.
 No freeway was initially planned south of Fargo.
 However, it was subsequently decided in 1958 to connect I-29 and I-31 between Sioux Falls and Fargo.
 The entire freeway was then built and numbered as I-29.

 Interstate 49

 Residents of Missouri, Arkansas, and Louisiana began campaigning in the 1960s to extend I-29 via the US 71 corridor from Kansas City, Missouri, to New Orleans, Louisiana.
 The campaign would create a limited access highway from New Orleans to Canada and on to Winnipeg.
-That extension came to be called I-49, which was not part of the 1957 master plan.
+That extension came to be designated as I-49, which was not part of the 1957 master plan.
 It was assigned a separate number instead of I-29 to conform with the numbering rules for Interstate Highways (increasing from west to east for north–south routes), as it would lie east of I-35 and west of I-55.
-When I-49 is complete, the goal of the association will have been accomplished, with only a brief gap (served by other Interstates or US 71) and name change in Kansas City, Missouri.
+When I-49 is complete, the goal of the association will have been accomplished, with only a brief gap (served by other Interstates or US 71).